Alex0Blackwell/dotfiles/README.md

 * [Setup](#setup)

 ## Overview
-This is my config for i3wm and i3blocks, the tiling window manager and status bar I have running on Ubuntu.
+This is my config for i3wm, i3blocks, and compton: the tiling window manager, status bar, and compositor I have running on Ubuntu.
+Picom is a fork of compton and the compton configuration file is called `picom.conf`.
 **Note**
   - `$mod` key is `Mod1` *(Alt on most keyboards)*
     - change this to `Mod4` for Windows key on most keyboards